cacing69/cquery/README.md

     span > a.title as title
     attr(href, div > h1 > span > a) as url
 filter
-    span > a.title has 'narcos'
+    span > a.title has 'history'
 limit 1
 ```